katzer/cordova-plugin-email-composer/README.md

 cordova run [ios|android|windows]
 ```

 These will lunch the simulator or any plugged in device and start the example application as seen below in the screenshots.
-Its also possible to open the project with [Xcode][xcode], [Android Studio][studio] or [Eclipse][eclipse].
+Its also possible to open the project with [Xcode][xcode], [Android Studio][studio] or [Visual Studio][vs].

 <p align="center">
     <img src="images/overview.png"></img>